Best Things To Do in Lisbon

 When you see the Pantheon, you are struck by the huge dome, and when you enter the marble-coated in two colors, white and red, the highest point lets the daylight pass through the cimborrium.

-You can climb to the top of the dome and access a terrace that allows you to have spectacular views of the Alfama district and the estuary of the river, I recommend it.
+You can climb to the top of the dome and access a terrace that allows you to have spectacular views of the Alfama district and the river’s estuary; I recommend it.
 Judge for yourself.

 Address: Campo de Santa Clara, 1100-471Hours: 10:00 -17:00 hs